riceissa/dlw-tutorial-post/post.md

 ### More individual giving data

+### More data about things related to the effective altruism or rationality communities

+DLW already has an emphasis on these communities, but there's still more that can be added.

+### More money moved data

+Currently we have only entered claimed money moved data for GiveWell.
+But there are some other ones like... examples?

 ### Systematically track considerations that donors make

 Donors concenred with effective giving have many considerations as they